 Motorbike riders are exposed to both whole-body and hand-arm vibrations.
-The magnitude of vibration exposure depends on several factors, for example, driving speed, the engine’s RPM, the type of tyres and tyre pressure, and the road conditions.
+The magnitude of vibration exposure depends on several factors, for example, driving speed, the engine’s RPM, the type of tires and tire pressure, and the road conditions.
 It also depends on the way you sit on the motorbike and grip the handlebars.
-Vibration transmitted through handlebars and footrests seem to cause the most problems.
+Vibration transmitted through handlebars and footrests seems to cause the most problems.

 Prof. Adamek (right) and Dipl.
 Wirt.-Ing.
 Marcus Schröter (left) preparing measurement setup